home-assistant/home-assistant.io/source/_integrations/signal_messenger.markdown

 Phone numbers shall include the international code "+XX" format.

-To obtain the Signal Messenger group ids, follow [this guide]( https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/HOMEASSISTANT.md).
+To obtain the Signal Messenger group IDs, follow [this guide]( https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/HOMEASSISTANT.md).

 ## Notification Service

 ### Examples

-A few examples on how to use this integration to send notifications from automations..
+A few examples on how to use this integration to send notifications from automations.

 #### Text message